dr-number/MyWeather_telegram_bot/README.md

-# Telegram bot on Python MyWeather (with redis, sqlite3)
+# Telegram bot on Python "MyWeather" (with redis, sqlite3)

 ## How to use